Arun-Niranjan/pymdp-cookbook/README.md

 # pymdp-cookbook
-A collection of examples demonstrating the active inference using the pymdp library
+A collection of examples demonstrating active inference using the pymdp library

 ## Setup
 ```bash